StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

 /// admonition | Guidelines
     type: info

-- **Bash Built-ins**: Utilize parameter expansion to handle string manipulations whenever possible.
+- **Bash Built-ins**: Utilize parameter expansion for string manipulations whenever possible.
 This approach is more efficient and reduces script complexity and dependencies.
 - **Avoid External Tools**: Avoid using external tools like `sed` and `awk` for string manipulation.
-    - **Reason**: While powerful, they are often overkill for simple string manipulations that can be efficiently handled by parameter expansion.
+    - **Reason**: While powerful, these tools are often overkill for simple string manipulations that can be efficiently handled by parameter expansion.

 ///